khakhalin/notes/neuro/ene_000_plans.md

 That being random is super-hard (that simulation): https://www.expunctis.com/2019/03/07/Not-so-random.html

+On peripheral nervous system - how lie detectors and polygraph are all a lie.
+Potentially look at this article (haven't read it yet, but it's recent): https://theintercept.com/2020/08/12/blueleaks-law-enforcement-police-lie-detection/

 When discussing parallel processing and how we are used to be slow, which makes parallel processing inevitable: an even more extreme example is flash lag (predictive processing of smooth motion): https://en.wikipedia.org/wiki/Flash_lag_illusion
 See: [[flagh_lag]]